maguirr4-uo/To-Do-List/README.md

 In a modification from the original project, I have made it so that the item is then removed from the list.
 This also removes it from the MongoDB database.

+## Updates
+7/10/2024: Fixed bug that would prevent the deletion of list items if the list was titled "Today."
+6/14/2024: First app deployment.

 ## Notes
 Planned expansions:
 - Add button to delete list.